 J’Accuse is a detective game, for those who like their mysteries fraught with hilarity.

 You need at least, oh, 7 people.
-We played it at Esalen with 32.
+We played it with maybe 25.

 Everyone starts the game milling around.
 Shaking hands randomly.
 Engaging in idle conversation.
 While the whole lot of handshaking is going on, the referee (or whatever you want to call the person who’s teaching the game), selects someone to be the murderer.
 This is accomplished by means of a secret hand shake, known as the “palm tickle.”